-( 1) 90 days if the person’s driving record reveals no alcohol-related or drug-related enforcement contact during the Ten Years preceding the date of the person’s arrest; or
+( 1) 90 days if the individual’s driving record reveals no alcohol-related or drug-related enforcement contact during the Ten Years preceding the date of the individual’s arrest; or

 License Suspension for Declining a Breath or Blood Test

-Transportation Code 724.035 sets out the suspension period for rejection cases.
+Transportation Code 724.035 sets out the suspension duration for rejection cases.

-( 1) suspend the individual’s license to run an automobile on a public highway for 180 days; or
+( 1) suspend the person’s license to operate an automobile on a public highway for 180 days; or

-For how long does it take to get an ALR hearing?
+How long does it take to get an ALR hearing?

 ALR Hearings and License Suspensions

-How do I get my license back after the suspension period in Texas?
+How do I get my license back after the suspension duration in Texas?

-Can an ALR decision be appealed?
+Can an ALR choice be appealed?